system-zero/system-zero/README.md

 So far we've implemented an utility, that can act as an intermediary between the user
 and the kernel of the Operating System.
 This implementation gets input from the
-keyboard, interprets the text and then makes the request to the kernel service.
+keyboard, interprets the text and then makes the request for the kernel service.
 This kind of utility is called a shell, and it is the traditional UNIX system interface.

 For instance in UNIX, if we wish to get a list of the contents of a directory, we